19hours/sg-statutes/Acts/Companies Act.md

 [UK, 1948, s.
 10; Aust., 1961, s.
 31]

-### As to memorandum and articles of companies limited by guarantee
+### As to constitution of companies limited by guarantee

-38\.—(1) In the case of a company limited by guarantee, every provision in the memorandum or articles or in any resolution of the company purporting to give any person a right to participate in the divisible profits of the company, otherwise than as a member, shall be void.
+38\.—(1) In the case of a company limited by guarantee, every provision in the constitution or in any resolution of the company purporting to give any person a right to participate in the divisible profits of the company, otherwise than as a member, shall be void.

 [15/84]

+[Act 36 of 2014 wef 03/01/2016]

-(2) For the purposes of the provisions of this Act relating to the memorandum of a company limited by guarantee and of this section, every provision in the memorandum or articles or in any resolution of a company limited by guarantee purporting to divide the undertaking of the company into shares or interests shall be treated as a provision for a share capital notwithstanding that the number of the shares or interests is not specified thereby.
+(2) For the purposes of the provisions of this Act relating to the constitution of a company limited by guarantee and of this section, every provision in the constitution or in any resolution of a company limited by guarantee purporting to divide the undertaking of the company into shares or interests shall be treated as a provision for a share capital notwithstanding that the number of the shares or interests is not specified thereby.

 [21/2005]

+[Act 36 of 2014 wef 03/01/2016]

 [UK, 1948, s.
 21; Aust., 1961, s.
 32]